Jelica Vazzaz: World War II Activism

-Her studies were halted because of WWII and she did not finish her course of study until 1955.
+Her studies were halted because of World War II and she did not finish her course of study until 1955.
 During the war, Vazzaz joined the Red Cross as a Volunteer and was an activist with the Slovenian Liberation Front.
-At one point, she replaced Zoran Polič who had been the organization’s head.
+At one point, she replaced Zoran Polič who had been the organization's head.
 She organized and carried out various illegal and dangerous activities for the resistance, and at one point was arrested by the Gestapo and imprisoned for 4 months at Miklošičeva Road in Ljubljana where she was held in solitary confinement while hostages were shot.
 Later, she was transferred to Ravensbrück concentration camp.
 During her nearly 2 years total in captivity, she sometimes did very physically demanding work.
-This was a fate that she shared with other competitive gymnasts and Sokol members, from Slavic nations during the time, such as compatriots Lidija Rupnik and Marta Pustišek, as well as Czechoslovakians František Erben, František Pecháček, Ladislav Vácha, Jan Gajdoš, and Vlasta Děkanová, a number of whom did not survive World War II.
+This was a fate that she shared with other competitive gymnasts and Sokol members, from Slavic nations during the time, such as compatriots Lidija Rupnik and Marta Pustišek, as well as Czechoslovaks František Erben, František Pecháček, Ladislav Vácha, Jan Gajdoš, and Vlasta Děkanová, a number of whom did not survive World War II.
 She was freed at the end of the war, and returned home to Ljubljana in Mid July 1945.